benrhughes/logseq-query-export/README.md

 ![](./screenshot.png)

 You can run any query you'd like.
-If you'd like to take advantage of sorting or exporting to markdown, the results of your query will need
+If you'd like to take advantage of sorting or exporting to markdown, the results of your query will need to produce data with the following structure:

 ```json
 [